UoB-Interactive-Devices/ID24-TeamA/README.md

 **Abstract**
 This project is a 3-D jigsaw set that allows users to build their own version of a dinosaur.
-It is a set of boxes that are connected using magnets.
+It consists of boxes connected using magnets.
 Each box has a microprocessor that calculates its location.